anthonyrisinger/jira-nice/README.md

 # JIRA NICE

 JIRA CLI integrations useful in daily development.
+It configures [go-jira](https://github.com/go-jira/jira) to play NICE.

 The connector is installed in one of two ways.
 They differ only on config search path: